 - 1/4 teaspoon salt

 - 1/8 teaspoon freshly ground black pepper

-- 6 ounces block cream cheese, cut into bite-size pieces
+- 6 ounces (170g) full-fat brick cream cheese, cut into bite-size pieces

 - optional for garnish: everything bagel seasoning and scallions